 What if our self-confidence was nurtured by our upbringing, and so what if it’s not?

 There’s always the old fallback: Fake it until you make it.
 It’s a tactic that can work in some circumstances – in career or personal life – but surely not all.

 We also know that confidence is attractive and (feeling our own) attractiveness enhances confidence.
 But how do we make our way to the “just right” amount of self-esteem that allows us to walk into a meeting, a social event, a job, a negotiation – that doesn’t tip into obnoxious bravado which, frankly, we tolerate better in men?

 Tooting Your Horn = Standing Up For Yourself

-Perusing the web, you’ll find plenty of tips on developing self-esteem, and it’s interesting to note that many have to do with appearance in at least a basic fashion – dress well, pay attention to posture, work out on a regular basis (admittedly, exercise strengthens us in many ways, and isn’t purely about how we look).
+Perusing the web, you’ll find plenty of tips on developing self-esteem like these, and it’s interesting to note that many have to do with appearance in at least a basic fashion – dress well, pay attention to posture, work out on a regular basis (admittedly, exercise strengthens us in many ways, and isn’t purely about how we look).

 Among the more valuable recommendations on developing self-esteem are giving to others and speaking up, despite the negative voices in our heads which is the tough part, after all.
 How many women live with constant criticism courtesy of their inner dialog?

 So what about speaking up on our own behalf?
 Tooting our own horns – and not viewing it as inappropriate?
 In fact, quite the opposite?

 I believe it’s important to be comfortable in our own skin – no small feat in contemporary culture in which a woman’s body or face equates to value, and we struggle to accept ourselves in all our beautiful and natural imperfections.